trishabera/CofffeeSales_Dashboard/README.md

 # CofffeeSales_Dashboard
 Project Title - Interactive Coffee Sales Dashboard in Excel
 1. Introduction
 - This project is an Excel-based interactive dashboard designed to visualize and analyze coffee sales data for a fictional coffee retailer.
+The data and the dashboard contains in the same workbook but in different worksheets.
 2. Business Problem
 - The sales and marketing team lacked a centralized, intuitive view of their sales performance across countries, customer segments, and product types.
 As a result, decision-making was reactive and not data-driven.
 3. Goal